Teeyan/AplosFS/README.md

-# DegenFS
+# AplosFS
 simple, fault tolerant, distributed file system

-## Degen
+## Aplos
-Why is this a degenerate file system?
+Why is this a simple file system?
 Because it runs from the command line and is currently only capable of uploading/downloading/querying files.
 Also the primary Introducer node for our network has a rough time recovering from failures.
 It is fault tolerant up to 3 consecutive failures though and is "surprisingly" performant.